BASD is a treatable but serious liver condition

 Diagnosing BASD

-If your child or loved one is exhibiting any of the symptoms mentioned above, it’s important for your child’s doctor to run tests in order to diagnose the cause.
-He or she will ask about your child’s medical history and complete a physical exam.
-Your doctor may perform blood and urine tests, including:
+If you or your loved one is exhibiting any of the symptoms mentioned above, it’s important for your or your loved one's doctor to run tests in order to diagnose the cause.
+They will ask about medical history and complete a physical exam.
+The doctor may perform blood and urine tests, including:

 - Direct bilirubin